The $114,995 2021 Audi RS 7 will take you to 190 mph in style

 For those who think the Audi A7 isn't powerful enough, your time is coming.

-The Audi S7 is on its way and it will be powered by a twin-turbocharged 4.0-liter V-8 that cranks out 591 horsepower and 590 pound-feet of torque.
+The Audi RS 7 is on its way and it will be powered by a twin-turbocharged 4.0-liter V-8 that cranks out 591 horsepower and 590 pound-feet of torque.
 The run from 0 to 60 mph takes just 3.5 seconds and the top speed comes in at an electronically limited 155 mph.
 The top speed can be lifted to 190 mph with the carbon-ceramic brake package.

 The extra power will cost you.
 On Wednesday, Audi announced prices for the 2021 Audi RS 7 Sportback will start from $114,995 when it arrives in U.S. dealerships this fall.